c4cs/c4cs.github.io/_commands/os_x/brew.md

 ##### Break it down

-The `brew install [package-name]` command is the command for installing various `brew` packages.
-There is a [public list](https://github.com/Homebrew/homebrew/tree/master/Library/Formula) of available packages that `brew` pulls from.
+* The `brew install [package-name]` command is the command for installing various `brew` packages.
+* There is a [public list](https://github.com/Homebrew/homebrew/tree/master/Library/Formula) of available packages that `brew` pulls from.
 Each package has a "formula", or package definition, that `brew` can parse.
-Upon picking a formula, like `node`, `wget`, or `cowsay`, `brew` retrieves the formula and follows the instructions (e.g. downloading the appropriate files) to install that package.
+* Upon picking a formula, like `node`, `wget`, or `cowsay`, `brew` retrieves the formula and follows the instructions (e.g. downloading the appropriate files) to install that package.

 #### `brew remove [package-name]`
 ~~~
-$ brew remove wget
+$ brew remove rsync
-Uninstalling /usr/local/Cellar/wget/1.17.1...
-(9 files, 1.5M)
+Uninstalling /usr/local/Cellar/rsync/3.1.2...
+(8 files, 748.2K)
 ~~~

 ##### Break it down

-The `brew remove` command is the command for uninstalling various `brew` packages, given the name of a package, using the package's formula.
+* The `brew remove` command is the command for uninstalling various `brew` packages, given the name of a package, using the package's formula.

 #### `brew update`
 ~~~